Kansas Foreign Qualification

 Use Mosey to register with the Secretary of State in Kansas.

-Kansas Foreign Registration for C Corporation, LLC
+Kansas Foreign Registration for LLC, LLP, Corporation

 Foreign businesses "doing business" in Kansas must register with the State's Secretary of State by completing an Application for Registration.
 Kansas, like most states, defines foreign entity activities that do not constitute doing business.